BPerezLamarque/ABDOMEN/README.md

 name <- "run_Cetartiodactyla_bacterial_orders" # the name of the run

-code_path <- getwd() # indicates where the stan codes are stored (here, there are directly stored in the working directory) and where the ABDOMEN plots will be generated.
+code_path <- getwd() # indicate where the stan codes are stored (here, there are directly stored in the working directory) and where the ABDOMEN plots will be generated.

-detection_threshold <- 1e-05 # the detection threshold: below this threshold, we assume that we cannot detect the microbial taxa (either because it is not present or because we cannot detect very rare taxa with metabarcoding techniques).
-Then, all relative abundances below this threshold are set to this threshold.
+detection_threshold <- 1e-05 # set the detection threshold: below this threshold, we assume that we cannot detect the microbial taxa (either because they are not present or because we cannot detect very rare taxa with metabarcoding techniques).
+All values below this threshold will be set to the threshold value.
+If the OTU table is sparse (i.e. contains many zeros), consider increasing this threshold (e.g. to 1e-03).

 seed <- 3 # seed for reproductibility